Blog Layout

 Children who exercise regularly in long term reduces the risk of cancer.
 Cancer most affected include colon, prostate, uterine, and breast cancers.

-10. emotional well-being:
+10. Emotional well-being:

 Children feel calm and have a sense of well-being after they exercise.
 Exercise, according to one theory, releases beta-endorphin, a natural substance in the body that is hundreds of times more potent than morphine.